 2 The address to obtain the relevant ASTM standards is: ASTM, 1916 Race Street, Philadelphia, USA PA 19 103.

+1 The neck diameter is taken as the diameter of the top and bottom plate of the Q dummy necks.
+Middle disk are 56.9 mm

+2 Q6 neck disks at top

+3 Q6 neck disk at bottom

+4 Neck shield diameter

+5 See paragraph 7.1.3.5.2.1 : Height of spacer device (hinged board or similar flexible device) equals shoulder height sitting minus thigh height sitting.

 6 The technical specifications and detailed drawings of Q-dummy, and the technical specifications for their adjustment for the tests of this Regulation are deposited in a transitory way on the website of the informal working group on Enhanced Child Restraint Systems (https://www2.unece.org/wiki/display/trans/Q-dummy+drawings) of the UNECE, Palais de Nations, Geneva, Switzerland.
 At the time of the adoption of this Regulation by the World Forum for Harmonization of Vehicle Regulations (WP.29), the text restricting the use of the drawings and technical specifications will be removed from the individual pages and they will be reloaded on the above-mentioned website.
 After a time period needed by the Informal Working Group to finalize the examination of the technical specifications and drawings of dummies to cover the phase 2 of the Regulation, the final and agreed drawings will be relocated in the Mutual Resolution of the 1958 and 1998 Agreements, hosted in the website of the World Forum WP.29